-Welcome to the Oracle Database Enterprise User Security Administrator's Guide for the 12c Release 1 (12.1) Oracle Database.
+Welcome to the Oracle Database Enterprise User Security Administrator's Guide for Oracle Database.

 Oracle Database contains a comprehensive suite of security features that protect your data.
 These features include database privileges, roles, and integration with the Oracle Identity Management infrastructure for identity management services.
 Identity management refers to the process by which the complete security lifecycle-account creation, suspension, modification, and deletion-for network entities is managed by an organization.